NoorFatimaAfzal/Accord/README.md

 - Responsive design.
 - Personalization options for user profiles.<br><br>

+**Read and Listen Quran**

+- Read the Quran with translation.
+- Listen to the Quran with translation.

+**Prayer Timings**

+- Display prayer timings.
+- Send Namaz reminders through Email.

+**Calendar**

+- Display current date.

 ### Structure<hr>

 The structure of the app is divided into different pages but with content depending on authentication and scholar/student status <br>

-- **Register/Login/logout/email settings/password change** for this the File handling was used, the pages give the user the possibility to create an account, login or log out.<br>
+- **Register/Login/** for this the File handling was used, the pages give the user the possibility to create an account, login or log out.<br>

-- The **Home** page consists of 2 sections <br> 1.channels <b> 2.Direct messages list.They will be loaded using File Handling depending on the user clicks<br>
+- The **Home** page consists of 2 sections <br> 1.channels <br> 2.Direct messages list.They will be loaded using File Handling depending on the user clicks<br>

 - The **header** is visible on all pages it consists of a time label, back button and help button. <br>